tusharvora/fizzbuzz/README.md

 Solution:
 1. Model / container / web server /web server application selection:
-    - As the purpose of this task was to demonstrate model deployment so to focus more in it ,I have selected a model that I have worked in my previous projects.
-Image classsification model from microsoft i.e (ResNet-50 v1.5 https://huggingface.co/microsoft/resnet-50) which is pretrained on ImageNEt-1k dataset and can classify 1000 classes.
+    - As the purpose of this task was to demonstrate model deployment so to focus more on that ,I have selected a Image classsification model from microsoft i.e (ResNet-50 v1.5 https://huggingface.co/microsoft/resnet-50) that I have worked in my previous projects.
+The model is pretrained on ImageNEt-1k dataset and can classify 1000 classes.
     - Used Starlette and unicorn for developing the ASGI based web application.
     - Used Nginx as the web server that can recieve the request form the internet and forward it to the unicorn acting as a reverse proxy.
     - The application was containerised using docker container.